Debt Relief Canada – Discover government approved programs to get out of debt faster

 A debt management plan (DMP) combines your unsecured debts, like credit card debt or payday loans, into one monthly payment.

-A credit counsellor works with your creditors to reduce or waive interest, helping you repay everything you owe faster and with less stress.
+A certified credit counsellor works with your creditors to reduce or waive interest, helping you repay everything you owe faster and with less stress.

 Key things to know: